learningequality/ka-lite-installers/osx/README.md

 There are two ways to uninstall the KA Lite package:

 1. Load the KA Lite application then click its menu bar icon and select the Preferences menu item.
 In the Preferences dialog, click on the "Uninstall KA Lite" button.
-1. Run the `ka-lite-remover.sh` in your Terminal to remove KA Lite.
+1. Run the `/Applications/KA-Lite/KA-Lite_Uninstall.tool` in your Terminal to remove KA Lite.
 It will confirm if you want to keep or delete your KA Lite data folder.

 ## Use Packages to build the KA Lite installer